 The Honorable Mayor Kasim Reed

 Kasim Reed was inaugurated as the 59th Mayor of the City of Atlanta on January 4, 2010.
-Since then, he has hired more than 700 police officers, re-opened all of the city’s recreation centers as safe havens for young people and improved core city services such as fire-rescue response times and sanitation operations.
+Since then, he has hired more than 800 police officers and funded initiatives to reduce the city’s crime rate by 18 percent, re-opened all of the city’s recreation centers as safe havens for young people and improved core city services such as fire-rescue response times.
 Working with the Atlanta City Council and the city’s employee unions, he successfully initiated a series of sweeping reforms to address the city’s $1.5 billion unfunded pension liability.
-Mayor Reed began his term facing a $48 million budget shortfall; under his leadership, the city has had three years of balanced budgets with no property tax increases, and its cash reserves have grown from $7.4 million to more than $126 million.
+Mayor Reed began his term facing a $48 million budget shortfall; under his leadership, the city has had four years of balanced budgets with no property tax increases, and its cash reserves have grown from $7.4 million to more than $127 million.

-Mayor Reed has received numerous accolades since taking office.
-In September 2012, he was named the 6th most influential African-American in the nation by The Root, a publication of the Washington Post Company.
-He received the Distinguished Leadership Award from the National Forum for Black Public Administrators in July 2012.
-The Joint Center for Political and Economic Studies in Washington D.C. honored him in May 2012 with the Louis E. Martin Great American Award, saying he “heralds a new and creative approach to leadership.”
-Governing Magazine named Mayor Reed as one of the top state and local government officials of the year in November 2011.
+Mayor Reed was named the 6th most influential African-American in the nation in 2012 by The Root, a publication of the Washington Post Company.
+Governing Magazine named Mayor Reed as one of the top state and local government officials of the year in 2011.
 Thomas Friedman, the Pulitzer-Prize winning New York Times columnist and author of “That Used to Be Us,” called Reed “inspiring” and labeled him as “one of the best of this new breed of leaders.”
 In his book “We Can All Do Better,” former U.S. Senator Bill Bradley cited Reed’s straightforward approach in successfully reforming the city’s pension plan and wrote: “We need more of that kind of candor.”

-Mayor Reed's civic leadership and service have been nationally recognized on programs such as Meet the Press and on news outlets such as MSNBC, CNN, FOX and CNBC.
-He has been featured in publications including The New York Times, The Wall Street Journal, The Atlanta Journal-Constitution, The Washington Post and Black Enterprise.
-Mayor Reed has been a guest speaker and panelist at numerous national and international conferences, including the Aspen Ideas Festival, Chicago Ideas Week, New York Ideas, New Cities Summit, Clinton Global Initiative (CGI) America, and the Gathering of Leaders.
+Mayor Reed's leadership has been recognized on programs such as Meet the Press and he has been featured in publications including The New York Times, The Wall Street Journal, The Atlanta Journal-Constitution, The Washington Post and Black Enterprise.
+He has been a guest speaker and panelist at numerous conferences, including the Aspen Ideas Festival, Chicago Ideas Week, New York Ideas, New Cities Summit, Clinton Global Initiative (CGI) America and the Gathering of Leaders.